-A wind farm is a group of wind turbines.
-It’s pretty impressive to think that the electricity that powers so much in our lives – from charging our phones, to allowing us to make a cup of coffee and, increasingly, fuelling our cars – might have started out as a simple gust of wind.
+Wind farms are groups of wind turbines.
+It’s pretty impressive to think that the electricity that powers so much in our lives – from charging our phones, to allowing us to make a cup of coffee or fuel an electric vehicle – might have started out as a simple gust of wind.

 Wind turbines do tend to be either white or very pale grey – the idea being to make them as visually unobtrusive as possible.
 There is discussion about whether they should be painted other colours, particularly green, in some settings to help them blend in with their environment better.

 In the United States, the Federal Aviation Administration requires that turbines be white or off-white but other jurisdictions require additional markings, typically on the ends of the blades.